lizziepear/seabird-phenology/README.md

 1. Ensure you have the required packages installed and loaded: `shiny`, `shinydashboard`, `lubridate`;
 1. Change the working directory in line 15 to your working directory;
 1. Click 'Run App' in the top right-hand corner of RStudio's code editor.

+## License information
+This software is licensed under the GNU General Public License version 3 (see LICENSE.md).